largehadroncollider/lhcSiteSource/content/defconguide.md

 If you couldn't get into a talk, or you hate crowds and don't want to line up for hours, you might enjoy RoomCon: DEF CON TV in your con hotel room!
 Keep in mind that as of DC32, DEF CON TV is not available in any hotels associated with DEF CON.
 Find em on twitch at https://www.twitch.tv/defconorg

-### DC101

-DC101 is a talk track aimed at newbies with less technical and community knowledge, not necessarily those new to DEF CON.
-It’s a recentish addition to the con and has a lot of info that's especially helpful for newcomers to the dysfunctionally beautiful DEF CON family.
-(Thank you Daddy HighWiz.)

 ### Villages

 Villages are focused topic areas spread throughout the con.
 Each village generally has a single assigned physical space to stay in.
 See the [DEF CON Villages page](https://defcon.org/html/defcon-32/dc-32-villages.html) for more information.
+Some villages will have their own talks and workshops.
+It's different every year.

 ### Workshops

 Workshops are (generally 4 hour) small, hands-on classes.
 Pre-registration is required in order to attend a workshop.
-This year they’re charging $25 on EventBrite to cut down on no-shows.
-If you want to get in, watch [@Defcon](https://x.com/defcon) for announcements on when the pre-reg will open.
+If you want to get a seat, watch [@Defcon](https://x.com/defcon) for announcements on when the pre-reg will open.
 They go *very fast*.
-You're competing with thousands of other excited hackers here, and space is extremely limited!
-Find out when registration opens and start refreshing.
+You're competing with thousands of other excited hackers here, and space is limited!
+Find out when registration opens, know what workshop you want, and lock it in.

+Avoid registering for just 'any' workshop.
+It's a 4 hour commitment, so plan accordingly.
+Every year a few folks show up seemingly confused at what they registerd for, leave early, and a seat is wasted. =(

 If you are lucky enough to get into a workshop, bring your laptop: these are hands-on classes.
-The material for past workshops (and other assorted material) is online at [https://media.defcon.org/](https://media.defcon.org/).
+Pay attention to what software is needed so you can be ready to learn.
+Wifi can struggle at the start of class.
+Material for past workshops (and other assorted material) is online at [https://media.defcon.org/](https://media.defcon.org/).

 ### Contests